New British TV Series for 2023: BBC, ITV, Channel 4, Sky, Netflix, Prime Video, BritBox

 Promo image for Ten Pound Poms

 Named after the cheap tickets British citizens bought to escape post-war Britain for a new life in Australia, Ten Pound Poms is a forthcoming BBC drama starring Michelle Keegan, Faye Marsay and Warren Brown.
 It’s scripted by Brassic‘s Danny Brocklehurst and will also air as a Stan Original Series in Australia.
 The story’s about a group of Brits who emigrate in 1956 to start afresh in a new country.
-Ten Pound Poms will be released on BBC One on Sunday 14th May.
+Ten Pound Poms was released on BBC One on Sunday 14th May.

 The Gallows Pole

 Benjamin Myers’ novel set in 18th century Yorkshire about a motley gang who set about redistributing the wealth through a complex forgery operation will mark filmmaker Shane Meadows’ first project for the BBC.
 The This is England and The Virtues co-screenwriter and director has assembled a choice cast for this six-part period drama that promises to have real punch.
 Michael Socha is the lead, alongside Thomas Turgoose, George Mackay, Tom Burke, Sophie McShera and Samuel Edward-Cook, alongside a group of first-time actors.
-The Gallows Pole is released on BBC Two on May 31st and all episodes will then be available on BBC iPlayer.
+The Gallows Pole was released on BBC Two on May 31st and all episodes are available on BBC iPlayer.

 Without Sin